cwdyang/wotyadoing/Presentation/Sentricare_Pres_Notes.md

 **Narrator - Part 3: Sentricare Screen**

 Sentricare Operators are able to monitor and see alerts from the cloud portal.
 The operator sees that Nanna is in trouble and can alert emergency services giving precise location information.
+As you can see from the Map which is providing GPS coordinates.

 *Demo - Screens*

 1. Operator - Main screen is open and active - alert is there.
 2. Click on the person's name - displays details and map.
 3. Operator says "Alerting Emergency Services Now"
-4. *[optional]* Lego helicopter

 **Narrator - Part 4: Insight**
-As you can see, Sentricare allows us to keep track of the number of incidents a user has had.
+So let's talk about Insight and Reporting: As you can see, Sentricare allows us to keep track of the number of incidents a user has had.
 By using other services such as maps and other data, we can determine if a senior person needs to have a safety inspection on their house; or via mapping if there is a tripping hazard in a public space and alert council.

 1. Operator show insight screen